-- SIG decides to purchase access or not (and pay lobbying costs /). - In the politician decides to accept or not. - 3 State of θ is realized and Special Interest Group learns it. - Olitician updates her prior. - 9 Politician chooses the policy τ .
+- SIG decides to purchase access or not (and pay lobbying costs /).

+- 2 The politician decides to accept or not.

+- 3 State of θ is realized and Special Interest Group learns it.

+- Politician updates her prior.

+- 3 Politician chooses the policy τ .